Beach Life

 Sunshine Coast Beaches

-Whether it is time on the sand or time in the water the Sunshine Coast & Noosa is lined with 100kms of wide stretches of clean soft golden sand; second to none, up there with some of the best in the world.
+Whether it is time on the sand or time in the water, the Sunshine Coast & Noosa IN QUEENSLAND is lined with 100kms of wide stretches of clean, soft, golden sand with sunshine beach; second to none, up there with some of the best in the world.

-Our beaches are rarely crowded and with over 35 to choose from they offer a choice of surf or calm bays with clear inviting warm water; most are patrolled by surf lifesavers.
+Not all beaches on the Sunshine Coast are crowded.
+And with over 35 to choose from, they offer a choice of surf beaches or calm bays with clear, inviting, warm water; most are patrolled by surf lifesavers.

 There is enough space for everyone to stretch out on the sand, enjoy beach sports, swim, SUP, body surf, or jump on a board and ride some waves back to the shore.

-For those keen on surfing or learning to surf, the longest beginner waves in Australia can be found at Double Island Point north of Noosa.
+For those keen on surfing or learning to surf, the longest beginner waves in Australia can be found at Double Island Point north of Noosa on the Sunshine Coast, Queensland.

 Noosa Main Beach